Jugendhackt/neulandeuphonie/README.md

 After that you can install the dependencies from the requirements.txt via

     pip install -r requirements.txt

-If you use python3 you have to do

-    pip install --pre -r requirements.txt

-because configparser only has a python3 compatible beta.

 ## Running it
 To run neulandeuphonie you simply start the proxy.py executing